Submitty/submitty.github.io/_docs/developer/getting_started/phpstorm.md

 ## Enable PHP debugging using xdebug

-Under PhpStorm settings, open `Languages & Frameworks` > `PHP` > `Debug`.
+Under PhpStorm settings, open `PHP` > `Debug`.
 In the pre-configuration steps, press `Validate` to open the configuration validator.
 Choose `Remote Web Server` and set the following:

 - `Path to create validation script`: `<submitty repository root>/site/public`
 - `Deployment Server`: Use the SFTP connection you set up in the first step